Cybereason/eztw/README.md

 + Starts consuming events using **EztwConsumer** from the created session.
 + Filters only the requested events, ignoring others.
 + Parses all requested events and returns them in addition to the event record.

+Note that consume_events too may receive an optional *keywords* dictionary to manually set the desired keywords (passed as-is to get_provider_config).

 Additionally, there's another feature - when stopping the loop using Ctrl+C (KeyboardInterrupt), instead of simply raising an ugly exception, we get a nice summary printout of all the events consumed during the operation (even the skipped ones).